Costa Maya: Pre-Colonial

 Around 6500 BC the Native Americans started agricultural activities.
 The agriculture was of the slash and burn type.
 Around 3500 BC the agricultural skill had developed as such that they formed permanent villages in the center of Mexico.
 The Maya are not the first culture to appear in Mexico; they were preceded by the Olmecs near the Gulf coast.
 The first Maya like culture appeared around 200 BC in the south of Mexico (Chiapas).

 The Maya were predominant in three areas: the northern area which is the Yucatán Peninsula, the central area which is the Petén area and the western area which are the lowlands bordering to Belize.
 The Costa Maya falls under the western lowlands.
 The agricultural skills evolved between 200 BC and 900 AD to the extent that workers could be made available to build the beautiful cities as we know them today.
 In the area around the Costa Maya the building styles called Rio Bec and Chennes are found.
 The Mayan culture weakened during the period of 900 AD to 1200 AD.
 Other cultures influenced the building styles in that period (an example of this is Tulum).

 The Río Bec and Chennes sites are some of the most recent found in Mexico.
 Most of the sites were found by rubber farmers scouting the forest in search of rubber trees.
 The discovered sites are as follows:

 During the Mayan high times there was a flourishing maritime trade along the Yucatan coast.
 The Mayans used large dugout canoes.
 They traded in fabrics, jade, obsidian, salt, and shells.
 The area of Xcalak was a landing point because of the two openings in the reef.
 Xcalak means 'the twins' in Yucatec Maya.
 A small unnamed site was found just east of the current village of Xcalak.

 Colonial

 Yucatan

 The first contact between the Spanish conquerors and the Maya took place in 1502 in Honduras.
 Initial contacts were friendly; however when Francisco Hernández de Córdoba arrived on the Yucatán Peninsula in 1517 intent on conquest, the Maya resisted.
 Thousands of Spaniards were killed within a short period of time, giving subsequent conquistadores adequate excuse for subjugating the native population.

 Hernán Cortés landed in 1519 on Cozumel and within three years he had conquered most of the area.
 Twenty years later the Mayans suffered their final defeat by Francisco de Montejo.

 Following Mexican independence in 1821, the Mayan territories of Chiapas and Yucatan decided to join the United States of Mexico in 1840.

-In the 19th century Mennonites came to Mexico from the Netherlands.
-The Mennonites can also be found around the Costa Maya and can easily be recognized by their denim overalls and checkered red shirts.